We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 More than a half-century later, this sandwich has jumped the pond and can be found on menus in countries around the world.
 We found a fine version on a menu in Bucharest and couldn’t resist ordering it with craft beer.

-→ Click here to discover more great things to eat in Bucharest.
+→ Discover more great food to eat in Bucharest.

 Truthfully, we didn’t expect to eat a fried chicken sandwich in Romania’s capital city.
 But, loaded with kimchi coleslaw and chili ginger mayonnaise, Mikkeller’s spicy fried chicken sandwich was impossible to resist.
 It was also impossible to not finish.
 In other words, we ate and enjoyed every bite of our Korean-inspired American sandwich at this Danish brewpub in Romania.
 Phew.